fizban99/TurtleGraphicsVBA/README.md

 Between a penDown and a penUp instruction, the move instruction will create a polyline (all segments will belong to the same shape).
 Similarly, between a penDown and a penUp instruction, the moveCurved will produce a Bezier curve, but without having to worry about the control points.
 Both methods cannot be mixed, though.
 If you need a straight line within a moveCurved path, use ttLine as CurveType for moveCurved third parameter.

+In addition to the traditional turtle drawing, there is also a transformer object that allows translating, rotating and resizing any shape, including the default Excel ones.

 Note that the TurtleGraphics.xlam file is locked for visualization so that VBA errors made by students do not jump to lines in that module.
 To actually edit or view the module, the password is "turtle".

 You can see some sample drawings in the [samples](https://github.com/fizban99/TurtleGraphicsVBA/tree/main/samples) folder.